tpm2dev/tpm.dev.tutorials/Intro/README.md

 Typically a TPM is a hardware module, a chip, though there are firmware, virtual, and simulated TPMs as well, all implemented in software.

 To simplify things we'll consider only TPM 2.0.
-Also to simplify things we'll ignore algorithm agility.

 Other parts of this [tutorial](README.md) may cover specific concepts in much more detail.